tonyoconnell/classroomio/apps/classroomio-com/src/blog/google-open-source-peer-bonus.md

 > In the same way that a Google Peer Bonus is used to recognize a fellow Googler who has gone above and beyond, an Open Source Peer Bonus recognizes external people who have made exceptional contributions to open source.
 Googlers can nominate contributors who they feel deserve our recognition (and some cash)!

-I want to use this opportunity to thank [Ada Nduka Oyom](https://x.com/Kolokodess) for reaching out to me and recommending [ClassroomIO](https://git.new/class) internally at Google to receive the Google Open Source Peer Bonus.
+I want to use this opportunity to thank [Ada Nduka Oyom](https://x.com/Kolokodess) for reaching out to me and recommending [Rebuild You](https://git.new/class) internally at Google to receive the Google Open Source Peer Bonus.

 I received the award letter this week and the official blog post will be made on their website in the coming weeks.